Sheldon Jackson College

 Sheldon Jackson College (SJC) was a small private college located on Baranof Island in Sitka, Alaska, United States.
 Founded in 1878, it was the oldest institution of higher learning in Alaska and maintained a historic relationship with the Presbyterian Church.
 The college was named in honor of Rev. Sheldon Jackson, an early missionary and educational leader in Alaska.

 Due to declining enrollment, the college closed in 2007; four years later, ownership of its campus was transferred to the organization behind the Sitka Fine Arts Camp.
 In addition to the fine arts camp, the Sheldon Jackson Museum, the Sitka Sound Science Center, the Sitka Summer Music Festival, the Sitka International Hostel, Outer Coast College, and several other organizations are located in buildings on the campus of the former school.
 The school buildings are part of the Sheldon Jackson School National Historic Landmark District.

 History

 Similar to the Carlisle Indian School, Sheldon Jackson College (SJC) was initially formed as a "training" school for Alaska Native boys.
 The school was founded in 1878 by Fannie Kellogg and future Governor of Alaska John G. Brady for the Tlingit people.
 Initially known as the Sitka Industrial and Training School, it nearly closed in 1882 after its original facility, located over a military barracks, burned down.
 The Presbyterian missionary Sheldon Jackson came to the rescue of the school, raising funds through a national campaign, leading to the construction of a new building on the site of the present campus.
 In 1910, after Rev. Jackson died, the school was renamed in his honor.

+Sheldon Jackson himself is said to have been very cruel to his students, and it was his belief as well as the belief of the school itself that the language and culture of their students was something that needed to be corrected.
+He was known to have used quite harsh correctional teaching against students if they spoke in their language, practiced their culture in any way.
+The goal of the school, and of Sheldon Jackson himself, was the complete erasure of the native cultures of the students.

 The institution added a boarding high school in 1917, and a college program in 1944.
 The college program gained accreditation in 1966 and the high school was closed the following year.